 The following list shows all the current channels.
 Please let us know if you have requests for ones not in the list.

 Paid Social/Google Display Network/Ad

 Email/Engaging Networks/Year End

 The quick reports tool will display results from tracking.

-To export your tracking value data, you can either filter for specific tracking values in the supporter export, or export tracking parameter values via a transactional export, which will typically under the column “Campaign Data 34”.
+To export your tracking value data, you can either filter for a specific tracking value in the front-end supporter data export (and view supporter data for that specific tracking value in the user data or hybrid format), or export and view multiple tracking parameter values via a transaction export.
+The values will appear under the “Campaign Data 34” column in transaction exports.